Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Methods and Results

+\textbf{3) Package Manager Incompatibility (7 Deprecations):} Developers may have compatibility issues after the introduction of a new package manager or a newer version of the package manager.
+In the seven cases we have found, five concern yarn v2, one concerns npm v7 (specifically lockfile v3), and one concerns pnpm.
 To make matters worse, Dependabot may even have undesirable behaviors, e.g., messing around with yarn lockfiles~\cite{stoplightio/spectral/pull/1976}, when encountered with such incompatibilities.
 This contributes to developers' \textit{update suspicion}, as merging pull requests leads to possible breakages in dependency specification files.
 At the time of writing, Dependabot still has no clear timeline on supporting pnpm~\cite{dependabot/dependabot-core/issues/1736} or yarn v2~\cite{dependabot/dependabot-core/issues/1297}.
 For the unlucky part of Dependabot users, it means to revert~\cite{nitzano/gatsby-source-hashnode/issues/202}, to patch Dependabot PRs manually or automatically~\cite{replygirl/tc/issues/26}, or to migrate to an alternative, e.g., Renovate Bot~\cite{stoplightio/spectral/pull/1987}.

-\textit{\textsf{4) Lack of Configurability (5 Deprecations):}} Dependabot is also deprecated due to developers' struggle to tailor a suitable configuration.
-For example: 1) \textit{it appears that we're not able to configure dependabot to only give us major / minor upgrades}~\cite{codalab/codalab-worksheets/pull/2916}; 2) \textit{Dependabot would require too much configuration long-term -- too easy to forget to add a new package directory}~\cite{lyft/clutch/pull/126}.

-We notice in our corpus that Dependabot's competitors are winning users with more fine-grained configuration options.
-As noted, \textit{(Renovate) has a load more options we could tweak too compared to Dependabot if we want to reduce the frequency further}~\cite{video-dev/hls.js/pull/3622}.
+\textbf{4) Lack of Configurability (5 Deprecations):} Dependabot is also deprecated due to developers' struggle to tailor a suitable configuration.
+For example: a) \textit{it appears that we're not able to configure Dependabot to only give us major/minor upgrades}~\cite{codalab/codalab-worksheets/pull/2916}; b) \textit{Dependabot would require too much configuration long-term -- too easy to forget to add a new package directory}~\cite{lyft/clutch/pull/126}.
+Developers mention that other dependency management bots can provide more fine-grained configuration options such as update scope and schedule: \textit{(Renovate Bot) has a load more options we could tweak too compared to Dependabot if we want to reduce the frequency further}~\cite{video-dev/hls.js/pull/3622}.